Daubert-Ready CPA Expert Witness Checklist for Financial Disputes

 Source Records and Factual Basis

-Under Federal Rule of Evidence 702, a retained expert’s opinion must be based on sufficient facts or data.
-Counsel should confirm before disclosure that the expert has reviewed a complete set of financial records — and that the list of materials reviewed (required under FRCP 26(a)(2)(B)) is accurate and comprehensive.
+Each opinion should trace back to source records, and the report or workpaper file should identify the source for each major figure.
+A retained financial expert opinion should be supported by sufficient facts or data, a reliable methodology, and an explanation that can be evaluated by parties, counsel, opposing experts, mediators, arbitrators, courts, or other decision-makers.
+Counsel, business owners, litigants, and fiduciaries should confirm that the expert has reviewed a complete set of financial records and that the list of materials reviewed is accurate and comprehensive.
 For business valuation and economic damages matters, the following records are typically required:

 • Federal and state income tax returns (5+ years, including all schedules)